Medial Patellofemoral Ligament (MPFL) Injury

 Week 5-6 -Progress from partial to full weight-bearing with crutches or walker, can also walk on stairs with partial weight-bearing.

-In addition, After week 6- straight leg raise, Adductor (inner thigh) raise, Back leg raises.
+In addition, After week 6- straight leg raise, Adductor (inner thigh) raises, and Back leg raises.

 Leg press- utilizing a thera-